QData/FastSK/results/README.md

 -   15,360 KB cache
 -   132 GB RAM

-(for members of QData: the qcuda3 and 4 servers have these specs, as of January 2020)
+(for members of QData: as of January 2020, the qcuda3 and 4 servers have these specs)

 ### Multithreading Experiments